StevenMeyer/gatsby-starter-default-typescript-jest-storybook/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter, with TypeScript & Jest
+  Gatsby's default starter, with TypeScript, Jest & Storybook
 </h1>

 Kick off your project with this default boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.

-This starter includes Jest for unit testing and Cypress for end-to-end (e2e) testing.
+This starter includes Jest for unit testing, Cypress for end-to-end (e2e) testing and Storybook for visual testing.
 You don't have to use Cypress; you could just ignore it.

 If you just want the default starter with TypeScript, [I've written a starter for that](https://github.com/StevenMeyer/gatsby-starter-default-typescript).